 - 13) Install the pull strap assembly as per "1.8.2 Neck Ring Assembly Pull Strap Replacement" on page NKDM-13. - 14) Torque all the screws.
-See Appendix Contents: Torque Specs starting on page APNDX-20.
+See "Torque Specs" module.

 Tighten all the screws.
-See Appendix Contents: Torque Specs starting on page APNDX-20.
+See "Torque Specs" module.

 - 15) Allow the neck ring assembly to sit for 24 hours.
 This will give the neoprene time to compress and settle. - 16) Re-torque all screws after 24 hours.
-See Appendix Contents: Torque Specs starting on page APNDX-20. - 17) Trim the excess neoprene that sticks out beyond the stepped ring.
+See "Torque Specs" module. - 17) Trim the excess neoprene that sticks out beyond the stepped ring.
 Use a new sharp razor to start the cut.
 Once the cut is started, pull on the neoprene and maintain tension on it as you continue cutting.
 The cutting edge of the blade should follow the outside rim of the split rings.
 The point of the blade should be directed inside against the corner where the top of the stepped ring meets the step.
 You must have a clean cut with no loose strips of neoprene hanging from the neck dam that could interfere with the seal of the O-ring.